ther0ok1eboy/ther0ok1eboy.github.io/_posts/2021-10-09-How-to-use-git.md

 + Description.

-    Git refuses to update, because of not exist local commit included by remote repository.
+    Git refuses to update, because your local commit is not included in the remote repository.

 + Why?

-    The repository you want to push was been used(remote add origin master..) by other local repository and see 'Git push --help to find more information'.
+    The repository you want to push to was already used (remote add origin master..) by another local repository.
+See 'Git push --help' for more info.

 + Solution.

-    Force to push: `$ git push -u origin +master`.
+    Force push: `$ git push -u origin +master`.

-    Download your remote repository to modify then commit. `$ git clone [your remoterepositiry page]`.
+    Or clone the remote repository again: `$ git clone [your remote repository URL]`.

 ### Error: pathspec 'modify' did not match any file(s) known to git